Ticks

 Potentially Dangerous: Yes

 Ticks can travel a far distance with an unsuspecting host.
-If you live in a heavily wooded area or near water, they can enter into yards via hosts such as wild animals.
-They prefer shady, moist areas, which is why it’s important to keep a clean, well-trimmed yard and avoid over-watering in order to prevent them from attaching themselves to you and your pets.
+If you live in a heavily wooded area or near water, they can enter yards via hosts such as wild animals.
+They prefer shady, moist areas, which is why it’s important to keep a clean, well-trimmed yard and avoid overwatering to prevent them from attaching themselves to you and your pets.

-Tick bites are harmless the majority of the time, however they can carry several dangerous diseases such as Lyme disease, which cause a bullseye pattern rash to appear as well as flu-like symptoms and fatigue.
+Tick bites are harmless most of the time; however, they can carry several dangerous diseases.
+One is Lyme disease, which causes a bullseye-pattern rash to appear, as well as flu-like symptoms and fatigue.
 If left untreated, it can be deadly.
-Another, more rare disease is Powassan, which can often go undetected and attacks the central nervous system.
+Another rare disease is Powassan, which often goes undetected and attacks the central nervous system.

 Red tick bite on skin.

 Once ticks have infested an area, they are extremely hard to get rid of.
-Contacting Wil-Kil Pest Control is the ideal way to control your tick problems.
-We offer effective residential and commercial tick control services that are sure to help alleviate the pest problem.
+Contacting Terminix Wil-Kil Pest Control is ideal for controlling your tick problems.
+We offer effective residential and commercial tick control services that will help alleviate the pest problem.
+With targeted treatments that address all life stages of ticks, we help ensure a more comfortable and safer environment for your home or business.

 Ticks can be very difficult to prevent.
-Cleaning a clean, well-trimmed yard will help, but may not be completely effective and that is why you should contact Wil-Kil Pest Control at the first sign of a problem.
-Our tick control services are designed to lessen the tick problem on your property.
+Cleaning a clean, well-trimmed yard will help but may not be practical, so contact Terminix Wil-Kil Pest Control at the first sign of a problem.
+Our tick control services are designed to reduce the tick population on your property,

 Related Post From Our Blog